-The ISLa constraint in Listing 1 addresses the problem of mismatched tags by enforcing that the two IDs match.
-It uses a universal quantifier (forall), quantifying over all sub expressions of type $\langle xml$ -tree \rangle , which is the specified type of the bound variable tree.
+The ISLa constraints in Listings 1 and 2 addresses the problem of mismatched tags by enforcing that the two IDs match.
+The Core-ISLa version (Listing 2) uses a universal quantifier (forall) over all sub expressions of type $\langle xml-tree \rangle$ , which is the specified type of the bound variable tree.
 Types are nonterminals from the reference grammar (here the XML grammar in Fig. 1) or the special type int for quantifiers over numbers.
 The present quantifier uses pattern matching.
-ISLa only considers matches conforming to the pattern (in quotation marks); in the case of a successful match, not only the quantified variable tree, but also the variables in the pattern (in curly braces) are bound to the corresponding parts of the matched input segment.
+ISLa only considers matches conforming to the pattern (in quotation marks); in the case of a successful match, not only the quantified variable tree but also the variables opid and clid in the pattern (in curly braces) are bound to the corresponding parts of the matched input segment.
 Match expressions may contain optional elements in square brackets to capture multiple expansion alternatives.
-The core of the forall formula is an SMT-LIB S-expression stating that variables opid and clid are equal.
-Since ISLa extends the SMT-LIB language [24], it supports all its string constraints.
-An ISLa constraint contains exactly one constant symbol, which determines the type of the inputs described by the constraint.
-By default, this is a symbol start of type $\langle start \rangle$, which can be customized by a declaration const name: type; before the actual constraint.
+The core of the forall formula is an SMT-LIB S-expression stating that opid and clid are equal.
+Since ISLa extends the SMT-LIB language [28], it supports all its string constraints.
+A Core-ISLa constraint contains exactly one constant symbol, which determines the type of described inputs.
+By default, this is a symbol start of type (start), which can be customized by a declaration "const name: type;" before the actual constraint.